 According to accident statistics, children of all ages and sizes are safer when they are restrained in a back seat.

-The National Highway Traffic Safety Administration and Transport Canada recommend that all children age 12 and under be properly restrained in a back seat.
+The National Highway Traffic Safety Administration and Transport Canada recommend that all children aged 12 and under be properly restrained in a back seat.
+Some states have laws restricting where children may ride.

-Children who ride in back are less likely to be injured by striking interior vehicle parts during a collision or hard braking.
+Children who ride in the back are less likely to be injured by striking interior vehicle parts during a collision or hard braking.
 Also, children cannot be injured by an inflating front airbag when they ride in the back.

-The Passenger's Front Airbag Poses Serious Risks
+The Passenger's Front Airbag Can Pose Serious Risks